 \end{definition}

 \begin{definition}[The Binary AIFV-$m$ Code problem] Construct a binary AIFV-$m$ code $\bfT\in\TT(m,n)$ with minimum $\cost(\bfT),$ i.e.,

 \end{definition}

-This problem is {\em exactly} the minimum-cost Markov Chain problem introduced in section Section \ref{sec:MCMP} with $\mbbS_k = \TT_k(m,n)$.
-As discussed in the introduction to Section \ref{Sec:AlgImp} this was originally solved in exponential time by using the iterative algorithm given in Section \ref{subsec_iter}.
+This problem is {\em exactly} the minimum-cost Markov Chain problem introduced in Section \ref{sec:MCMP} with $\mbbS_k = \TT_k(m,n)$.
+As discussed in the introduction to Section \ref{Sec:AlgImp}, this was originally solved in exponential time by using an iterative algorithm.